 NPR advises these were not warranties at all, as warranties can only be issued by the manufacturer of a product.
 The product offered by U.S. Fidelis, a promise to repair or replace your parts in the event of a breakdown or accident in exchange for a monthly fee, was more akin to

 However, insurance companies have to adhere to stringent state regulations, so the brothers rejected this title, and called their product a "vehicle service contract" instead.
 While the contracts were legal, they were being marketed in a deceptive way, because when push came to shove, they provided very little coverage.

 What went wrong for U.S. Fidelis?

 The Atkinson brothers attracted thousands of unsuspecting customers, making millions of dollars in the process.
 When customers got wise to the lack of coverage and called to cancel, U.S. Fidelis would make it extremely difficult to do so.

 However, by 2007 their reputation had taken a hit, and in response to declining sales the brothers hired a company to begin robocalls, enabling them to reach a lot more potential customers.

 Their new strategy was so aggressive that they made one billion of these robocalls in just 10 months, and began to attract heat for violating "Do Not Call" laws.
 The brothers were banned from robocalling, which killed their business and forced U.S. Fidelis into bankruptcy.

-Liquidators found they had illegally skimmed over one hundred million dollars from the company, and the boys were sent back to jail for consumer fraud, insurance fraud, tax evasion, and stealing.
+Liquidators found they had illegally skimmed over one hundred million dollars from the company, and the Atkinson brothers were sent back to jail for consumer fraud, insurance fraud, tax evasion, and stealing.